imag - [imag-pim.org](https://imag-pim.org)

 updates and where discussion and questions are encouraged.

-Though, we have some documentation in [the ./doc subtree](./doc/)
+We have some documentation in [the ./doc subtree](./doc/)

-Developer documentation is also available
+Developer documentation for the last release is available

 ## Please contribute!